 How will the meat and livestock levy payer information be used?

 The core purpose of levy payer registers is to enable research and development corporations, in this case MLA, to better understand and communicate with levy payers.

-Establishing a Levy Payer Register allows the Department of Agriculture, Water and the Environment to provide levy payer information to MLA, ultimately allowing MLA to know who their levy-payers are, for enhanced levy payer engagement.
+Establishing a Levy Payer Register allows the Department of Agriculture, Fisheries and Forestry (DAFF) to provide levy payer information to MLA, ultimately allowing MLA to know who their levy-payers are, for enhanced levy payer engagement.
 The Register will allow MLA to understand where their levy dollars come from and consult directly with producers (fulfilling a statutory obligation to consult with levy payers), as well as better inform research and development decisions, projects and extension work – this is the intent of this legislation.

-MLA recommends reviewing About the use of levy payer information and Privacy and governance sections of the DAWE website for details of permitted uses.
+MLA recommends reviewing About the use of levy payer information and Privacy and governance sections of the DAFF website for details of permitted uses.

 Who will have access to the register?